What, Why & Where of Watermarks

 - Avoid the surprise of seeing your photos, artwork or videos used by others, in physical products, in ads and/or on the web.

-– Because the expanded use of social media has accelerated the speed with which a photo/video can go viral.
+- Social media has accelerated the speed with which a photo/video can go viral.

 What can be done to stop photo theft?

 All the above has created a demand for software to protect and verify photo/video ownership.
-That’s why we created iWatermark for Mac, Windows, Android and iOS.
-It’s the only watermarking tool available for all platforms.
+Thatโs why we created iWatermark for Mac, Windows, Android and iOS.

 What is a visible watermark?

 iWatermark produces all these visible watermarks.
-No other watermark program produces so many watermark types.
+No other watermark program produces so many types.

 What is an invisible watermark?

-Stegomarks were created by Plum Amazing to hide a word, sentence, email, url any small amount of text.
-The stegomark is embedded in a photo.
-A stegomark is numbers hidden by a particular algorithm into a photo.
-A stegomark can have password or not.
-Stegomarks are harder to remove from a photo than visible watermarks.
-Stegomarks can withstand repeated recompressing of jpg.
-Currently stegomarks are only for jpg format files.
-The proprietary stegomarks were created by Plum Amazing and are one part of the iWatermark app.
+StegoMarks were created by Plum Amazing to hide a word, sentence, email, url โ any small amount of text.
+The StegoMark is embedded in a photo using a proprietary algorithm, optionally with a password.
+StegoMarks are harder to remove than visible watermarks and can withstand repeated recompressing of jpg (StegoMarks currently apply to jpg files).

 How does iWatermark use these visible and invisible watermarks?